fene20/great-recipes/README.md

 Coud not edit a recipe and save it again even with no changes.
-AttributeError: 'NoneType' object has no attribute 'split' ingredients (but not preperation_steps or tools) in edit_recipe.html was declared as an array with id/name/for="ingredients[]" removed square brckets to fix.
+AttributeError: 'NoneType' object has no attribute 'split' ingredients (but not preperation_steps or tools) in edit_recipe.html was declared as an array with id/name/for="ingredients[]" removed square brackets to fix.

 -   Bug.
 Credit stack overflow.
 Hide icons on small devices.